 By: Dr. Shree Prasad Vista, Senior Soil Scientist, Nepal Agricultural Research Council (NARC), Dr. Yam Gaihre, Soil Scientist, International Fertilizer Development Center (IFDC), Dr. Naba Raj Pandit, Research Associate, International Maize and Wheat Improvement Center (CIMMYT).

 This post has been adapted from an op-ed submitted by the authors on soil management in Nepal.
-The original can be found here.

 Today we are celebrating World Environment Day. #ForNature we need to raise awareness on the importance of sustaining healthy ecosystems and human well-being by addressing the increasing threats to soil management.